Winter has come and gone by.

 The price range is between 3.5-3.95£, depending on the size of the cup you want, making it the cheapest option out of the three.

 Oh, and their cups are 100% compostable, like, what else can you ask for?

 “Whittard” boxed hot chocolate:

-So, you want to bring some of that sweet goodness back home but liquids aren’t exactly airport-friendly?
+So, you want to bring some sweet goodness back home, but liquids aren’t exactly airport-friendly?

-I stumbled upon “Whittard” while in the search of a good tea boutique ( which is a topic for another day) but what actually blew me away was their selection of tined hot chocolate.
+I stumbled upon “Whittard” while searching for a good tea boutique ( which is a topic for another day) but what blew me away was their selection of canned hot chocolate.